HSG-AIML/TokenMasking-WSSS/README.md

 # TokenMasking-WSSS

-Code Repository for the ICCV 2025 paper: "Know Your Attention Maps: Class-specific Token Masking for Weakly Supervised Semantic Segmentation".
+This repository contains the code for the paper "Know Your Attention Maps: Class-specific Token Masking for Weakly Supervised Semantic Segmentation," that will be presented at ICCV 2025.